threesigmaxyz/arc-ts-sdk/CONTRIBUTING.md

 To contribute code, please follow these steps:

-1. Fork the starkexpress-ts-sdk repository to your own account.
+1. Fork the arc-ts-sdk repository to your own account.
 2. Create a new branch from the `main` branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Push your branch to your fork.
-5. Create a pull request from your branch to the develop branch of the starkexpress-ts-sdk repository.
+5. Create a pull request from your branch to the develop branch of the arc-ts-sdk repository.

 >  **NOTE:** When creating a pull request, please include a clear and concise title and description of your changes, as well as any relevant context or background information.

 ## Contributing Namespaces

-Namespaces are used in starkexpress-ts-sdk to group related functions and objects together, making it easier for developers to find and use them in their contracts.
+Namespaces are used in arc-ts-sdk to group related functions and objects together, making it easier for developers to find and use them in their contracts.
 All namespaces are located in the `src` directory, and each namespace is in its own subdirectory.

 ### Using existing namespaces

-When contributing to starkexpress-ts-sdk, make sure you add new features to the correct namespace.
+When contributing to arc-ts-sdk, make sure you add new features to the correct namespace.
 Before adding a new feature, it's a good idea to check if there's an existing namespace that contains related functions or objects.
 By adding to an existing namespace, you can help ensure that your code is well-organized and easy to find.

 ### Creating new namespaces